Frequently Asked Questions

 A celebratory dinner on July 9 will be provided for all participants and one guest.
 Participants may wish to purchase tickets for additional guests.
 Additional tickets must be arranged by June 16.

-Dinner will be provided at Carlson's Lodge on Saturday, July 8, and all are encouraged to attend.
-For those staying at Carlson's, breakfast will be provided Sunday, July 9 and Monday, July 10.
+Dinner will be provided at the AMC Highland Center on Saturday, July 8, and all are encouraged to attend.
+RSVPs for this dinner must be given by June 16.
+For those staying at Carlson's Lodge, breakfast will be provided Sunday, July 9 and Monday, July 10.
+For participants staying at the AMC Highland Center, a buffet breakfast is provided, beginning at 6:30.
 Limited breakfast items will be available at the trailhead for hikers staying elsewhere on Sunday, July 9.
+Please plan accordingly if you are staying somewhere other than Carlson's Lodge or the AMC Highland Center.

 All Washburn Challenge participants are expected to supply and carry any food needed for their personal use.
 The Sherman Adams Summit Building on Mount Washington has a café where food and beverages are available for purchase.
 Museum of Science staff will provide water, sports drinks, and snacks at the start, mid-point, and end of each route.